A New York Minute

 and it includes many amazing backdrops for your wedding ceremony and reception, which

-Three16 Photography would love to capture for you.
+Three16 Photography would love to capture it for you.

 I truly hope you enjoy reading their Love Story as much as I do.